BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_3_Using_BIP32_in_Libwally.md

 ```
   uint32_t path_account[] = {BIP32_INITIAL_HARDENED_CHILD+84, BIP32_INITIAL_HARDENED_CHILD+1, BIP32_INITIAL_HARDENED_CHILD};
 ```
-Here's we'll be looking at the zeroth hardened child (that's the account) or the first hardened child (that's testnet coins) of the 84th hardened child (that's the BIP84 standard): `[m/84'/1'/0']`.
+Here we'll be looking at the zeroth hardened child (that's the account) or the first hardened child (that's testnet coins) of the 84th hardened child (that's the BIP84 standard): `[m/84'/1'/0']`.

 You can then use that path to generate a new key from your old key:
 ```